MAARTEN DE BOER/GETTY IMAGES

 “It affected me directly when my sister Zenay was diagnosed with it and then seeing how underserved this disease is for those that are suffering and fighting every day,” she said about recognizing a need for those with lupus that creates flare ups of fatigue, joint pain, rashes and fevers.

-On Sunday, Arnold will be honored at the 14th Annual McDonald's 365Black Awards Luncheon for her non-profit We Win Foundation that creates lifestyle programs, provides alternative health treatments, financial assistance and counseling for those with lupus.
+Arnold was honored at the 14th Annual McDonald’s 365Black Awards Luncheon during the 2017 ESSENCE Festival weekend in New Orleans for her We Win non-profit foundation that creates lifestyle programs, provides alternative health treatments, financial assistance and counseling for those with lupus.

 “As McDonald’s continues to raise the bar, we wanted this year’s Awards to be another example of that,” said Angie Blissett, McDonald’s U.S. marketing director about honorees Arnold, Sanya Richards-Ross and Valeisha Butterfield-Jones.